Denzil Peiris

-Peiris left Sri Lanka in the early 1970s to work as the Indian correspondent for a Hong Kong based newspaper, The Asian.
-He then joined the Far Eastern Economic Review working as its regional editor before moving in 1979 to the United Kingdom to become the founder editor of South, a magazine which concentrated on news and views from South-East Asia.
+Peiris left Sri Lanka in the early 1970s to work as the Indian correspondent for a Hong Kong–based newspaper, The Asian.
+He then joined the Far Eastern Economic Review working as its regional editor before moving in 1979 to the United Kingdom to become the founder editor of South, a monthly magazine which focused events happening primarily in the underdeveloped Southern regions of the globe - Asia, Africa and Southern America.

-He died in London on 6 March 1985, was cremated there, with some of his ashes buried at Highgate Cemetery and the remainder interred in Colombo.
+Peiris died in London on 6 March 1985, was cremated there, with some of his ashes buried at Highgate Cemetery and the remainder interred in Colombo.